 Data were too limited to determine how effects of GWG interventions on health outcomes or weight-related outcomes varied in populations defined by race or ethnicity, age (e.g., adolescents, older maternal age), or socioeconomic status given that outcomes were not reported according to these groups.
-However, 28 of the 68 included studies (41%) enrolled more than 20 percent of patients from diverse backgrounds, including those who are socioeconomically disadvantaged, racial or ethnic minorities, rural populations, or others as defined by the National Institute on Minority Health and Health Disparities as populations adversely affected by disparities.
-183 As such, the potential applicability of various interventions is favorable given the diversity of enrolled study populations.
+However, 28 of the 68 included studies (41%) enrolled more than 20 percent of patients from diverse backgrounds, including those who are socioeconomically disadvantaged, racial or ethnic minorities, rural populations, or others as defined by the National Institute on Minority Health and Health Disparities as populations adversely affected by disparities.189 As such, the potential applicability of various interventions is favorable given the diversity of enrolled study populations.
 Although the reported ages of enrolled participants in study samples ranged from 14 to 49 years, studies did not include large numbers of women of advanced maternal age or did not report data separately in this subgroup.
+A recent review summarized the associations between advanced maternal age and risks for adverse pregnancy outcomes; however, many of these associations were considered weak.190 Additional data are needed to further characterize the impact of age on adverse pregnancy outcomes to help facilitate accurate counseling.
 No study was specifically conducted in pregnant adolescents.
-Evidence suggests an association with increased risk in adolescent mothers for developing and maintaining unhealthy BMI during and after pregnancy, which can be intensified by GWG.
-184 Excess GWG in pregnant adolescents may have lasting effects for future pregnancies and into adulthood.
-185 Trials did not address issues of health care disparities, access to prenatal care (or lack thereof), or feasibility of interventions in settings where access to care is limited or arrival to care is delayed.
+Evidence suggests an association with increased risk in adolescent mothers for developing and maintaining unhealthy BMI during and after pregnancy, which can be intensified by GWG.191 Excess GWG in pregnant adolescents may have lasting effects for future pregnancies and into adulthood.192 Trials did not address issues of health care disparities, access to prenatal care (or lack thereof), or feasibility of interventions in settings where access to care is limited or arrival to care is delayed.